Croatia–Italy relations

-The foreign relations between Croatia and Italy are commenced in 1992, following the dissolution of Yugoslavia and the independence of Croatia.
+The foreign relations between Croatia and Italy are commenced in 1992, following the independence of Croatia.
 Relations are warm and friendly with robust bilateral collaboration.
 The two nations have strong connectivity through tourism, immigration, foreign aid, and economic mutualism.

 Italian is an official language in Croatia's Istria County (Istrian Italians), while Molise Croats inhabit the Italian city of Campobasso.
 The close multiculturalism between Croatia and Italy is broadly popular and favored domestically.
 Croatia and Italy are close military allies, especially through their naval and coastal forces, with membership in NATO.
 They share a 370 nautical-mile maritime border over the Adriatic Sea, with a small 12 mile region of Slovenia separating them by land.

 Both countries are members of the European Union and Council of Europe, sharing the same official currency, the euro (€).
 Croatia has an embassy in Rome and general consulates in Milan and Trieste while Italy maintains an embassy in Zagreb and a general consulate in Rijeka, among other cultural organizations.

 History

+Origins

+The Porta Terraferma in Zadar, Croatia, featuring the Lion of Saint Mark, a symbol of Veneto, Italy.

+Italy and Croatia, due to their geographic proximity, have shared a rich and complex history reaching back to the Roman Empire, of which they were both apart.
+Northeast Italy and Northwest Croatia were combined by Roman emperor Augustus into Venetia et Histria from 7 AD–292 AD.
+During the reign of Roman emperor Hadrian from 117 to 138, most of modern Italy and Croatia remained separate and constituted the historic regions of Italia and Dalmatia, respectively.
+Croatia's Dalmatian coast was part of the Republic of Venice from 1409 to 1797, known then as Venetian Dalmatia.

+After the fall of the Republic of Venice, the Treaty of Campo Formio transferred the region to the Austrian Habsburg Empire as the Venetian Province.
+The territories of the Venetian Republic were controlled by the Austrian Empire, until they were mostly (with the exclusion of all territories beyond the region of modern day Veneto and some parts of western Friuli) annexed by the newly established Kingdom of Italy.
+Croatia is considered Italy's strongest historical partner within the Slavic world.
+Unlike other Slavic countries, Croatia shares Italy's dominant religion – Roman Catholicism.
+Croatian towns and cities near Italy have historically spoken Italian.
+During their respective nation-building during the 19th century, their relations were favorable.